 It is possible for me to enjoy a smoothie that isn’t full of chocolate, though.
 In fact, I quite like the taste of vanilla, too, especially when mixed with fresh fruit.
 Blueberries pair well with vanilla, and they’re full of lots of beneficial nutrients, such as iron, phosphorous, calcium, magnesium, manganese, zinc, and vitamin K.

-Smoothies are Great for a Quick and Easy Breakfast
+A Quick and Easy Breakfast

 This smoothie recipe couldn't be easy to make!
 You just throw all of the ingredients together in a blender and mix until it's smooth and creamy.
 It blends up in seconds in my Blendtec.

 This recipe makes a lot of smoothie.
-If I’m just having a smoothie for breakfast, I need a lot of it to feel full, otherwise I’ll be shaky and hangry by lunchtime.
+If I’m just having a smoothie for breakfast, I need a lot of it to feel full, otherwise I’ll be hangry by lunchtime.
 This recipe makes two very large smoothies, which Dennis and I always split, and it usually tides us both over until our next meal.
 If I’m serving blueberry smoothie as a snack, I get four servings out it.

 I like to use frozen fruit in my smoothies, as they can be more economical, and it’s easy to just open a bag and dump it in the blender.
 Feel free to use fresh fruit, if you prefer.

 If you want to add a little more oomph to your morning blueberry smoothie, you can add a scoop of your favorite protein powder.
+I like Vega Organic Proteins and Greens Powder.
+You can also add hemp seeds or vegan collagen powder.
+If your smoothie tastes a little bitter, add a tablespoon or two of maple syrup.

 Vanilla Blueberry Smoothie